GaloisInc/HaLVM/README.md

 While Galois initially designed the HaLVM to allow for quick and easy prototyping of operating systems components, the HaLVM has grown over time to allow for a much wider variety of use cases.
-When connected with the appopriate libraries, the HaLVM can, for example, operate as a network appliance.
+When connected with the appropriate libraries, the HaLVM can, for example, operate as a network appliance.

 Writing for the Haskell Lightweight Virtual Machine is just like writing